 About Camp directors

-Stephanie Sidjakov embarked on a journey of self-discovery that led her to sobriety at age 21.
+Stephanie Player embarked on a journey of self-discovery that led her to sobriety at age 21.
 She is passionate about sharing the tools that have helped her stay alive and creative.

-As an artist, Stephanie found her creative voice in an unlikely place; a corporation.
+As an Art Director, Stephanie found her creative voice in an unlikely place; a corporation.
 She worked her way up the corporate ladder and ultimately became part of the Banana Republic Global Flagship Creative Team dealing with stores in New York, San Francisco, Paris, London and other major cities.
-As the amount of time spent in meetings increased and the mindfulness diminished, Stephanie left the corporate world to sharpen her graphic design skills by enrolling in a continuing education program at Parsons (on a scholarship).
+Stephanie left the corporate world to sharpen her graphic design skills by enrolling in a graduate program at Parsons.
 During her last semester, she was hired by Parsons to launch The New School Store campaign and served as graduation speaker.
 She was also chosen as a facilitator for The Louis Vuitton Executive Training Program, bridging the communication gap between creative and financial roles.

 Rocco Kayaitos is an organizer, an artist, a healer and an educator.
 He is driven to change the world.
 He is driven to change the world for the better through art, expression and self actualizing.
 He dedicates his work to empowering others to find their voice and use it and to improve health and happiness.
 He does so through teaching how to eat well, live well and realize a dream life.
 Rocco is a certified holistic health and wellness coach, meditation teacher and accomplished multidisciplinary artist.
 He uses artistic expression to invite people to explore a deeper connection to self and spirituality.
 He connects through his own hard-won path to wellness and recovery, in an effort to make a beautiful and peaceful life more accessible to those that feel it may be unreachable.